hypherionmc/fdd-docs/features/minecraft-commands.md

-unhideplayer | Remove a hidden player, so their chats can be relayed again | sdlink.unmuteplayer reloadbot | Reload the entire bot and config (similar to a server restart, without restarting) | sdlink.reloadbot reloadembeds | Reload embeds when changes have been made to them | sdlink.reloadembeds whoist | View the Discord Name of a linked minecraft account | sdlink.whois
+unhideplayer | Remove a hidden player, so their chats can be relayed again | sdlink.unmuteplayer reloadbot | Reload the entire bot and config (similar to a server restart, without restarting) | sdlink.reloadbot reloadembeds | Reload embeds when changes have been made to them | sdlink.reloadembeds whois | View the Discord Name of a linked minecraft account | sdlink.whois discordverify | Command to use with optional verification | sdlink.discord_verify